bg-ghub/auto-accept-agent/README.md

 - **Status Bar Toggle**: Instant management via the "Auto-Accept: ON/OFF" status bar item.
 - **Global Shortcut**: Toggle the agent instantly using the "Toggle ON/OFF" command.
 - **Integrated Settings**: Manage Pro features and global configurations through a unified control panel.
+- **100% uptime** The automation remains active and responsive even when the IDE is minimized or unfocused.
 ---

 ## Usage